pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/index.md

 <!--MORE-->

-R. Buckminster Fuller has said "to change something, build a new model that makes the existing model obsolete."
+R. Buckminster Fuller has said that "to change something, build a new model that makes the existing model obsolete."
 So a couple years ago [some of us got together][scwg] to define an alternative system, which we are calling the Scholarly Commons.
 We are engaged in a battle to open up the knowledge of the world---to build bridges between society and the type of knowledge that is